 Pope Francis here echoes St. John Paul II’s ideas about the complementarity of the sexes and of women’s “genius.”
 However, he is more explicit than his immediate predecessors on women’s expanding role in the Church and more insistent on the need for even greater expansion.

 Further, the idea that women have come a long way but not far enough is a page taken directly from feminist rhetoric.
 This rhetoric ignores the fact that, at least in countries like the U.S. and Canada, women now outnumber men in colleges and professional schools as well as in the workplace.
 In other developed countries if women don’t outnumber men at work and at educational institutes, the trend is that the gap is closing.
 Further, there is good reason why women don’t equal men in numbers in executive positions—because they are mothers and motherhood does pull women in the opposite direction of a career.
 Executive positions require a greater commitment of time and energy—an obvious and major clash with motherhood.
 In addition, under normal circumstances women do not possess the qualities, in particular leadership qualities, that men do that make them better suited to lead companies and organizations (although under the feminist regime women in general have come to emulate men in this regard).
-Both these realities are grounded in the Church’s teachings about the difference and complementarity of the sexes, and about the subjection of women to men.
+Both these realities are grounded in the Church’s teachings about the difference and complementarity of the sexes, and about woman as man’s helpmate.
 Given St. Paul’s words it seems only logical that there would be more men in leadership positions, and given the fact that women are mothers, that women would be busy taking care of their children.
 Even with daycare and nannies, the influence of motherhood on a woman’s life makes her career path different from a man’s.
 Our feminist-driven society tries to diminish this difference as much as possible, but it can never get rid of it completely.

 Pope Francis elaborated on this passage from Evangelii Gaudium in his general audience of April 15, 2015: